rjmeats/BritishRainfall/DailyReadings/Images/Readme.md

-# Images of sample Rainfall Record cards holding daily readings for a year
+# Images of sample Rainfall Record cards holding daily readings

+Most of the the rainfall cards hold daily readings for a full year

 * Three sample images provided by the Met Office: